Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 ![Snowpark Container Service](./assets/containers.png)

-[Snowpark Container Services (SPCS)](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview) is a fully managed container offering that allows you to easily deploy, manage, and scale containerized services, jobs, and functions, all within the security and governance boundaries of Snowflake, with zero data movement.
+[Snowpark Container Services (SPCS)](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview) is a fully managed container offering that allows you to easily deploy, manage, and scale containerized services, jobs, and functions, all within the security and governance boundaries of Snowflake, with no data movement.
 As a fully managed service, SPCS comes with Snowflake’s native security, RBAC support, and built-in configuration and operational best-practices.

 Snowpark Container Services are fully integrated with both Snowflake features and third-party tools, such as Snowflake Virtual Warehouses and Docker, allowing teams to focus on building data applications, and not building or managing infrastructure.
 This managed service allows you to run and scale your container workloads across regions and clouds without the additional complexity of managing a control plane, worker nodes, and also while having quick and easy access to your Snowflake data.

-The introduction of Snowpark Container Services on Snowflake includes the incorporation of new object types and constructs to the Snowflake platform such as: images, image registry, image repositories, compute pools, specification files, services, and jobs.

 ![Development to Deployment](./assets/spcs_dev_to_deploy.png)